Imports of herbs and spices from countries outside of GB must meet the same standards of food hygiene and safety procedures as food produced in GB.

 For information on food flavourings, sweeteners, colourings and preservatives, contact our Food Additives team at FoodAdditives@food.gov.uk

 You will find general information about food labelling in the GOV.UK website.

 For advice on the labelling of specific products, contact your local authority's Trading Standards Department or Environmental Health Department.

-If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, contact the Organic Imports team through DEFRA’s website.
+If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from third counties, contact the Organic Imports team through DEFRA’s website.

-For information on organic regulation and standards, (including labelling) within the UK contact the Organic Strategy team also through DEFRA’s website
+For information on organic regulation and standards, (including labelling) within GB contact the Organic Strategy team also through DEFRA’s website.

-Food contact materials and articles, including those used for food packaging, are controlled by all-encompassing EU legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law in GB.

 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.